BPP University

-BPP University is a private university in the United Kingdom.
+BPP University is a private for-profit university in the United Kingdom.
 Running courses in law, accountancy, business, nursing, and technology, the for-profit institution is currently a part of BPP Education Group.
 Established in 1976 as an accountancy school, the school was granted degree-awarding powers in 2007 and renamed BPP University College of Professional Studies in 2010.
 It gained full university status in 2013 as BPP University, with a governing board of nine directors.
 It operates four schools: BPP University Business School, BPP University Law School, BPP University School of Technology, and BPP University School of Nursing.

 History

 Founding and early years (1976-2013)

 BPP (Brierley Price Prior) was established in 1976 as an accountancy school.
 Its three co-founders, Alan Brierley, Richard Price and Charles Prior, used the initials of their surnames for the company name.
 All three previously worked teaching accountancy for the Financial Training Company.

 The company listed on the London Stock Exchange, and while initially known as a training college for accountants, it also expanded into legal training.
 In the mid-2000s, the school began working with a number of UK law firms to rework the Legal Practice Course (LPC) used to train employees.
 BPP began expanding in the UK, opening study centers in cities such as Leeds and Manchester and seeing an increase in overseas enrollments.

 BPP was first granted degree-awarding powers in 2007, becoming the first private-sector company to be given that power in the UK.
 That year, BPP Law School began offering LLM degrees in legal practice, followed by an LLM in commercial law in 2008.
 It began offering undergraduate law degrees in 2009 when it set up its Bachelor of Laws (LL.B.) programme.
 On July 30, 2009, American private education company Apollo Global acquired BPP in a deal worth approximately $607 million, and BPP became an Apollo Inc. subsidiary.

 In July 2010, BPP was based in London with 14 regional branches.
 It had 6,500 students taking courses in its law and business schools and 30,000 students taking accountancy qualifications.
 In 2010, the school was awarded the title of university college by Universities and Science Minister David Willetts, and renamed BPP University College of Professional Studies.
 It was the first time a private institution had been named a university college in 30 years, following the University of Buckingham.
 By 2013, under CEO Carl Lygo, BPP University College of Professional Studies offered undergraduate and postgraduate courses in business, law, finance, and tax accountancy, charging yearly tuition fees of around £5,000 per year for a three-year degree.